veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 This error is reported when a non-value symbol (e.g. a module name) is used as a factor in an expression.

+### invalid_for_range

+This error is reported when the range of a `for` loop is invalid.
+The range must be written with `..` or `..=`; a bare expression is not a range.
+A range bound must not be negative either, because bounds are elaborated as unsigned.

+### invalid_for_step

+This error is reported when the step of a `for` loop never advances the induction variable toward the end of the range, so the loop doesn't terminate.
+Make the step strictly advance the induction variable.

 ### invalid_import

 This error is reported when the referenced item cannot be imported (e.g. it is private